skyhookdm/.github/profile/README.md

 SkyhookDM is an open source project to enable automatic mapping of data processing of structured data to heterogeneous architectures by providing a framework for efficient and composable data processing in storage and networking layers.
 SkyhookDM leverages Apache Arrow and other open source projects that receive significant investment by the data management community in science and industry.
 The project strives to maximize contributions to existing open source projects while minimizing the size (and need for maintenance) of an independent codebase.

-# 🤔 Why Storage and networking layers?
+# 🤔 Why Storage and Networking Layers?

 A key challenge in data science is extracting efficient and timely insights from an ever increasing flood of data streams.
 Apache Arrow, an open source data processing framework, provides an efficient and timely approach by reducing in-memory serialization and copy overheads.
 It is widely used in the development of data management services of structured data due to its interoperability across multiple programming languages and runtimes and plays an essential role in the rapid evolution of the open source data science ecosystem.